Nick Cousins: Ottawa Senators

 After winning the Stanley Cup with the Panthers, Cousins agreed to a one-year, $800,000 contract with the Ottawa Senators on August 29, 2024.
 He made his Senators debut on October 10 in the team's first home game of the season, playing against his former team, the Florida Panthers.
 He recorded his first goal for Ottawa on October 27, scoring the team's second goal of the game in a 5–4 loss to the Colorado Avalanche.
 He also assisted on Brady Tkachuk's goal in the game.
 On January 25, 2025, during a game against the Toronto Maple Leafs, Cousins was hit knee-to-knee by Maple Leafs rookie Jacob Quillan with about 12 minutes remaining in the first period.
 Both players required assistance leaving the ice, with Cousins being obviously injured, requiring the support of a trainer and teammate Shane Pinto.
 On January 29, it was announced that Cousins would miss six to eight weeks with a knee injury.
 Cousins underwent surgery in early February.
+Cousins returned to the lineup on April 13 in a 4–3 overtime loss to the Philadelphia Flyers after missing 30 games.
+He finished the season with six goals and 15 points in 50 games.
+The Senators made the playoffs for the first time since 2017 and faced the Toronto Maple Leafs in the opening round.
+However, they were eliminated in six games in their best-of-seven series.
+In five playoff games, Cousins went scoreless.

+Cousins signed a one-year, $825,000 deal on July 1, 2025, with the Ottawa Senators to return to the club for the 2025–26 season.
+In 81 games with Ottawa, he scored nine goals and 23 points.
+The Senators made the playoffs again, but were swept in the first round by the Carolina Hurricanes.
+Cousins added one assist in the four games.
+He was re-signed to a two-year, $3.175 million contract by the Senators on June 30, 2026.